Beyonce’s Dad May Have Accidentally Revealed Twin Babies’ Genders

 “She is so excited!”

-Fans are speculating that Beyonce and Jay Z may be expecting fraternal twins, one boy and a girl.
-However, since Beyonce’s father was clearly not in the singer’s inside circle of people who knew she and Jay Z were expecting twins, would he really already have information regarding the genders of the babies?
+Fans are speculating that Beyonce and Jay-Z may be expecting fraternal twins, one boy and a girl.
+However, since Beyonce’s father was clearly not in the singer’s inside circle of people who knew she and Jay-Z were expecting twins, would he really already have information regarding the genders of the babies?

 Radar Online reported that other inside sources close to the celebrity couple confirmed that they had chosen a male and female embryo during their IVF process.

-“Beyonce and Jay Z chose one female and one male embryo.”
+“Beyonce and Jay Z chose one female and one male embryo.

 “Beyonce had a really hard time conceiving on her own, so it was an easy decision for them to choose the IVF route.”